Geeorges History, Family Crest & Coats of Arms

-Anglo-Saxon name Geeorges comes from the given name of the father and was typically denoted as "the son of George."
+The Anglo-Saxon name Geeorges comes from the given name of the father and was typically denoted as "the son of George."
 The personal name George was originally derived from the Greek word which means someone who was a farmer or someone who worked the land.

 Early Origins of the Geeorges family

 The surname Geeorges was first found in Dorset where it is noted as a somewhat rare name in mediaeval records.
 The popularity of the name increased during the Crusades which brought more contact with the Orthodox Church.
 St. George, who slew his famous dragon in 303 A.D., may have inspired the use of this name.

 Early History of the Geeorges family

-Another 227 words (16 lines of text) covering the years 1273, 1412, 1471, 1511, 1700, 1594, 1677, 1626, 1678, 1690, 1647, 1640, 1644, 1797 and are included under the topic Early Geeorges History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Geeorges research.
+Another 129 words (9 lines of text) covering the years 1273, 1412, 1471, 1674, 1511, 1700, 1594, 1677, 1626, 1678, 1566, 1647, 1625, 1690, 1647, 1640, 1644, 1797 and are included under the topic Early Geeorges History in all our PDF Extended History products and printed products wherever possible.

 Geeorges Spelling Variations